DeepTrace: Learning to Optimize Contact Tracing in Epidemic Networks with Graph Neural Networks: Contact Tracing Problem Formulation

-There are numerous models in the study of the spread of infectious diseases ranging from well-known ones like the Susceptible-Infectious (SI) model to Susceptible-Infectious-Recovery-Susceptible (SIRS) models \cite{ chen2020time, eletreby2020effects}.
-Despite being the most basic one, we focus primarily on the SI model for analysis, since the SI model can model the pandemic in its early stage.
-Suppose the virus spreads over a network modeled by a graph $G$ whose nodes and edges model persons and their social contacts, respectively.
-The virus starts from a node in $G$ (i.e., the superspreader) and spreads to other nodes through their connection, yielding an epidemic network $G_N$ at some point in time, where $N$ represents the number of infected nodes in $G_N$.
-This epidemic network $G_N$ and the infection spreading dynamics are assumed to be unknown to a contact tracer, who therefore adopts a strategy to collect this data starting from an index case (i.e., the first documented infected person) and trace his or her close contacts and so on.
+This epidemic network $\mathbb{G}_N$ and the infection spreading dynamics are assumed to be unknown to a contact tracer, and this is the chief uncertainty faced by all contact tracers, who therefore adopt a strategy to collect this data starting from an index case (i.e., the first documented infected person) and trace his or her close contacts (according to the topology of $\mathbb{G}$) and so on.